 Singing songs is another way to make rote counting fun and to help children with memorizing numbers.
 Introduce songs such as “Five Green and Speckled Frogs” and “Five Little Monkeys” to get children singing about numbers.

 Check out the library or bookstore for books with numbers like “Ten Little Ladybugs,” “Cheerios Counting Book,” and “How Do Dinosaurs Count to Ten?”
 Reading aloud to children and letting them interact with the book is a great way to introduce rote counting.

-Since children learn in so many different ways, think about how you can incorporate numbers into art activities.
+Since children learn so many different ways, think about how you can incorporate numbers into art activities.
 Children can make ladybugs, each with a number on it, and add the appropriate number of black spots.
 Or, make cookies (real or pretend!) and decorate them with chocolate chips or sprinkles, using one for the first cookie, two for the second cookie, and so on.
 If you’re in a large group, count out the cookies to make sure there’s one for everybody!

 Numbers are part of our everyday life.
 Think about times during the day when you can use a routine task as a teaching opportunity.
 Children can count objects, like the number of forks needed when setting the table or the number of treats needed for guests at a party.
 Have them guess how many candies are in a package, then count them!
 You can also encourage counting by discovering how long it takes to do something.
-Children can count forwards to see how fast something can be done or count down backwards to try to beat the clock.
+Children can count forwards to see how fast something can be done or count down backwards to beat the clock.
 Now counting has become a game!

 Lots of games incorporate counting.
 Try board games like Chutes and Ladders, Sorry, and Trouble, where children need to roll a dice or spinner then count out the spaces they need to move.
 Or, play hide and seek and watch all the counting that goes on!
 Children will be practicing their counting skills without even realizing it!